NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 [[ click twice (to highlight the function lines) ]]

 JSON.stringify is a function that many of us are familiar with.
-Since Ember 4.5 (released a little more than 12 months ago) plain functions are natively supported.
+Plain functions are natively supported starting in Ember 4.5 (so, for about the last 12 months).
+A polyfill is available for Ember 3.25.

-A lot more options open up to uss and we are less constrained to the framework.
+For about the last 28 months since Ember 3.25's release, we have had a lot more options open up to us and we are less constrained to the framework.

 -->